 Doncaster Council is preparing a new Local Plan that will have a big influence on the amount and location of new development across the Borough in the period from 2015 to 2035.
 The document includes planning policies ensuring the necessary new homes, jobs, shops, leisure and other developments.
 Policies also address new infrastructure, minerals, energy, health and other community infrastructure, climate change mitigation and adaptation, and conservation and enhancement of the natural and built environment.
-Doncaster Council has submitted the new Local Plan to the Government for independent examination on 4th March 2020.
+Doncaster Council submitted the new Local Plan to the Government for independent examination on 4th March 2020 and received the Inspector's Final Report from the Planning Inspectorate in June 2021.
+The Proposed Adopted version is due to be adopted in September 2021.
 Once adopted, it will replace the 2012 Core Strategy.

-Policy 3 (Level and Distribution of Growth) of the emerging Local Plan states that the Council aims to facilitate the delivery of at least 882 (net) new homes each year over the plan period 2018-2033 (18,400 homes in total) with sufficient land allocated to deliver at least 15 years' supply (13,230).
-New allocations will be distributed according to Policy 6 (Housing Allocations [Strategic Policy]).
+Policy 2 (Level of Growth (Strategic Policy)) of the Local Plan states that the Council aims to facilitate the delivery of at least 920 (net) new homes each year over the remaining plan period 2018-2035 (15,640 net new homes in total).
+New allocations will be distributed according to Policy 5 (Housing Allocations (Strategic Policy)).
+At least 45% of new homes will go to the 'Main Urban Area', approximately 40% to the 'Main Towns' and about 15% to the 'Service Towns and Villages'.